 Most residence halls have snack and pizza shops.
 Hours vary from hall to hall.
+Food courts with a variety of offerings are located in Wilson and Akers.

 "Take Five" snackshops offer prepared sandwiches, snack items and beverages in several campus locations: